RESEARCH INTERESTS

 - We found thermodynamics uncertainty relations for non-steady states in both continuous- and discrete-time Markov processes and applied it to measurement and feedback control (Maxwell’s demon).[Phys.
 Rev. Lett.
 125, 140602 (2020)]

-- We found universal kinetic bound on the static response of a generic nonequilibrium observable to external perturbations in terms of the dynamical activity (or traffic) that quantifies the frequency of stochastic state transitions of a Markov process, named as response kinetic uncertain relation (R-KUR).[arXiv:2410.20800]
+- We found universal kinetic bound on the static response of a generic nonequilibrium observable to external perturbations in terms of the dynamical activity (or traffic) that quantifies the frequency of stochastic state transitions of a Markov process, named as response kinetic uncertain relation (R-KUR).[Commun.
+Phys.
+8, 62 (2025)]

 - Deep learning theory